 Follow the prompts on screen (including overwriting any existing NVIDIA driver files) and your NVIDIA deep learning driver will be installed.

-Step #4: Access deep learning Python virtual environment on AWS
+Step #4: Access deep learning Python virtual environments on AWS

 I have included a screenshot below demonstrating how to import Keras, TensorFlow, mxnet, and OpenCV from a Python shell: